jackyzha0/quartz/content/Foundations/Journal.md

 title: Journal
 ---

 I keep a journal on [[Optimization/Hardware/iPad]] in an application called [[Optimization/Tools/Notability]].
-I wrote my first notes still in the [[Bear]] app back in 2016.
+I wrote my first notes in the [[Bear]] app back in 2016.

 ## Why?
 This is a way for me to "getting the garbage out of your head" (concept from [[Knowledge/People/Dan Millman]]).

-Besides, writing is an expression of thought.
-Writing improves one's thinking process, which is something I care a lot about.
+Besides, writing is an expression of thoughts.
+Writing improves one's thinking process, which is something I care about a lot.
 A similar role is played by [[Knowledge/Mental models/Mental models]]

 In addition to writing, I also read my journal, which gives me a [[Knowledge/Dictionary/Perspective]] (for ex.
 By looking at yourself and your attitudes from years ago).